Eclipse-SDV-Hackathon-Accenture/maestro-challenge/docs/azure/azure_container_registry_instructions.md

 You can pull the images using [Docker](https://docs.docker.com/engine/reference/commandline/pull/) or [Podman](https://docs.podman.io/en/latest/markdown/podman-pull.1.html) as shown below:

 When you run the below command, you will be prompted for username and password.
+Please use the username provided above and contact the Maestro Challenge hack coaches for the password.

 ```
 podman pull sdvblueprint.azurecr.io/sdvblueprint/eclipse-freyja/local-with-ibeji:0.1.0